Achronus/rl_atari_games/README.md

 This project requires a Python 3.10 environment, which can be created with the following instructions:

+1. Install [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/?q=build+tools) (required for SuperSuit).

-1. Create (and activate) a new environment.
+2. Create (and activate) a new environment.

    - Linux or Mac